I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdffile2-getrelatedfileobject.md

 <p>None.</p>

 ## -remarks
 <p>Use of related file objects is technology-specific.
-For example, <a href="NULL">kernel streaming</a> uses related file objects to represent the parent filters of child pins.</p>
+For example, <a href="https://msdn.microsoft.com/dcd28218-b3bf-4e5d-b1a7-6910103afb96">kernel streaming</a> uses related file objects to represent the parent filters of child pins.</p>

 <p>For more information about related file objects, see the <b>GetRelatedFileObject</b> member of the kernel-mode <a href="..\wdm\ns-wdm--file-object.md">FILE_OBJECT</a> structure.</p>